Best computer speakers 2024: upgrade your desktop audio with our expert picks

 Versatile, simple to use, nicely put together and extremely affordable, the Q Acoustics M20 might not be the most compact pair of powered speakers on this list, but they offer such a versatile range of features that we'd certainly find a way to accommodate them on our desktop.

-The modern-looking units have a lot of useful connections on the back – TVs, CD players, turntables and laptops can also be wired to the M20 through optical, RCA line-level, aux and USB Type B connections, and there's even wireless Bluetooth streaming if you aren't a fan of wires.
+The modern-looking units have a lot of useful connections on the back – TVs, CD players, turntables and laptops can also be wired to the M20 through optical, RCA line-level, aux and USB Type B connections, and there is even wireless Bluetooth streaming if you aren't a fan of cables.

-One speaker in the pair is the mains-powered 'master' and feeds the other through a supplied speaker cable.
+One speaker in the pair is the mains-powered 'master' and feeds the other through a supplied connector cable.
 Crucially, they really sound the part, feeling full, loud, spacious and energetic.
-For affordable speakers that pack in so much, we're impressed with how refined and detailed they also manage to sound.
+For affordable speakers that pack in so much, our experts were impressed that they were so refined and detailed.
+When comparing them against the much smaller but similarly priced Ruarks above, they noted how the Q Acoustics model "feels fuller, louder and less compressed".

 Q Acoustics has made an unfussy, just-add-source set of powered speakers that we find impossible to dislike.
 With all of the amplification squirrelled away in the master speaker and the plethora of connectivity and placement options covered, the M20 are far more likely to become your entire music system than simply your new desktop speakers – and for this money, you’ll be hard pushed to better the sound quality with hi-fi separates.
 Well worth considering.